 Patricia J. Parson/Mason Parson Family Foundation

 Patricia J. Parson is the retired CEO of AmerInd, Inc, an award winning information technology and E-learning company Parson founded in 1983.
 At the time AmerInd, Inc. was acquired by FCBS, revenues were in excess of $22 million with clients such as the Navy, Defense Logistics Agency, Bureau of Indian Affairs, and the National Guard Bureau.
 Parson has also been active in various non-profit organizations and programs providing Native American education opportunities.
 She graduated with a Bachelor of Arts degree from DePaul University’s School for New Learning in 1978 and has served as a DePaul University Trustee since 2002.
 In 2006, the Mason Parson Family Foundation made a gift to support the Center’s conferences and to establish an endowment to perpetuate this support.
-In addition, Parson helped found the Center to Advance Education for Adults.
+In addition, Parson helped found the Center.

 The Bertram L. Scott/Elizabeth A. Fender Distinguished Lecture Series Endowment

 Bertram L. Scott is executive vice president and chief institutional development and sales officer for investment giant TIAA-CREF.
 He joined the company in 2000 as